-Most of the employees within the Finance Department do not meet the financial competency levels as per the regulations.
+The finance department is composed of most employees that do not meet the financial competency levels as per the regulations.
 There is need for the Municipality to do a comprehensive competency assessment of all the affected positions and ensure that critical positions are filled by competent officials who are able to deliver on the allocated responsibilities.